 Tips for making potato spinach gnocchi

-You can easily make these potato spinach gnocchi a few hours ahead of time, roll them and put them on a floured plate or tray, cover with plastic/cling film and refrigerate.
+I do sometimes make these an hour or so ahead of time and just store them on a plate in the fridge, covered, but be aware, they do soften.
 Just be careful taking them off the plate when you cook them, as they will likely stick a little.
 Ease them off with a fork.
 As I mentioned when I shared my acorn squash gnocchi these can be cooked, refrigerated in a little oil, pesto or other sauce and reheated, as we often do for lunch the next day.
-You can also freeze uncooked gnocchi by laying them out on a baking sheet then transferring to a freezer bag when frozen.
-Then cook from frozen, they’ll just take a minute longer.
+My son loves these as a lunchbox meal – I either gently microwave them or if it’s a thicker sauce like tomato, warm them in the sauce in a pan.
+You can also freeze uncooked gnocchi by laying them out on a baking sheet then transfer to a freezer bag when frozen.
+Then cook them from frozen – they’ll just take a minute longer.

 These potato spinach gnocchi can be served with a variety of sauces or toppings, as they are pretty mild in flavor.
-Pesto works well, as would a little browned butter, or just a little olive oil and some parmesan.
-My favorite, though, is a butternut squash sauce which I will be sharing with you shortly (updated: now shared!).
+Pesto works well, as would a little browned butter, and I do really like butternut squash sauce.
 They are little pillowy balls of tastiness so have them however works for you to enjoy them to their fullest.
 My son for one gobbles them down quickly and will always ask for more, at least once.